Barátok közt

 Through its entire run, it had been screened as two episodes on every weekday.
 Since its premiere, Barátok közt was the most watched regular programme domestically in Hungary, with around 1.2 million viewers per night.

 On 30 November 2020, in the wake of declining ratings, RTL Klub announced that the winter 2021 season would be the final season, bringing to an end the soap after 23 seasons and more than 10 000 episodes.
 The soap ended with a grand finale which aired in prime time, instead of its usual early evening slot, and ran for 40 minutes.

 Synopsis

 The series takes place on the fictional Mátyás király tér (King Matthias Square) in Budapest.
 Barátok közt is about the life of the people living here, about the Berényi family and their family business.
-In the first episode the oldest one of the Berényi brothers, Zoltán Berényi dies and leaves his company to his wife, Claudia Berényi (Edit Ábrahám), his two brothers, Miklós (Zoltán Szőke) and András Berényi (died in 2013, portrayed by Péter R Kárpáti), Miklós’ wife, Nóra Balogh (divorced in 2005, portrayed by Izabella Varga), and his friend, László Novák (Csaba Tihanyi-Tóth).
+In the first episode the oldest one of the Berényi brothers, Zoltán Berényi dies and leaves his company to his wife, Claudia Berényi, his two brothers, Miklós and András Berényi (died in 2012), Miklós’ wife, Nóra Balogh (divorced in 2002,2005 and 2009 too),András's (future ex) wife, Zsuzsa Berényi, his friend, László Novák, and his life partner, Gabriella Juhász (broke up in 1999,together again between 2011 and 2012).

-Most of the characters are well known in Hungary, like Zsolt Bartha (Károly Rékasi), or Magdolna Kertész (Zsóka Fodor), whose death in 2009 was among the greatest news in the country.
+Most of the characters are well known in Hungary, like Zsolt Bartha, or Magdolna Kertész, whose death in 2009 was among the greatest news in the country.

-International versions

-The license of the series was sold in several countries in Europe.
-In Poland its local version, Na Wspólnej, premiered in January 2003 on TVN.
-The Slovakian version was canceled because of financial reasons.
-The Romanian version was also canceled due to low ratings.